 Writer: Marcelo Galvão

-This is one of Netflix’s international projects, which was heavily Brazilian-based—originally titled the ‘O Matador’ its a story about Cabeleira, a feared mercenary living in the lawless desert of Pernambuco, Brazil.
+This is one of Netflix’s international projects, and belongs to the western genre, which was heavily Brazilian-based—originally titled the ‘O Matador’ its a story about Cabeleira, a feared mercenary living in the lawless desert of Pernambuco, Brazil.
 Seven Ears, a gunman, raised him.
 He grew up in isolation but was happy.
 Then his father disappears when he was a child, and now as an adult, he sets out to find him.
 He runs into the stone trade, and things get complicated when he learns he has a son too.
 The film has earned critics’ praise and was revered by a global audience.

 5. Dances with Wolves